publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch17/m__us_usc_t12_s1843.md

             (A) commencing any new activity under subsection (k) or (n) of this section, [section 24a(a) of this title][/us/usc/t12/s24a/a], or section 46(a) of the Federal Deposit Insurance Act; or

-            (B) directly or indirectly acquiring control of a company engaged in any activity under subsection (k) or (n) of this section, [section 24a(a) of this title][/us/usc/t12/s24a/a], or section 46(a) of the Federal Deposit Insurance Act (other than an investment made pursuant to subparagraph (H) or (I) of subsection (k)(4) of this section, or section 122 of the Gramm-Leach-Bliley Act, or under section 46(a) of the Federal Deposit Insurance Act by reason of such section 122, by an affiliate already engaged in activities under any such provision);
+            (B) directly or indirectly acquiring control of a company engaged in any activity under subsection (k) or (n) of this section, [section 24a(a) of this title][/us/usc/t12/s24a/a], or section 46(a) of the Federal Deposit Insurance Act (other than an investment made pursuant to subparagraph (H) or (I) of subsection (k)(4), or section 122 of the Gramm-Leach-Bliley Act, or under section 46(a) of the Federal Deposit Insurance Act by reason of such section 122, by an affiliate already engaged in activities under any such provision);

             if any insured depository institution subsidiary of such financial holding company, or the insured depository institution or any of its insured depository institution affiliates, has received in its most recent examination under the Community Reinvestment Act of 1977 \[[12 U.S.C.
 2901][/us/usc/t12/s2901] et seq.\], a rating of less than “satisfactory record of meeting community credit needs”.